My father taught me to love books when I was just a child – and that lifelong passion includes writing them as well as reading them.

 The first book, Flight To Coorah Creek won the Aspen Gold Readers’ Choice Award, presented by the Heart of Denver RWA.
 The book was also a finalist in the Romance Writers of Australia RUBY Awards – for Romantic Book of the Year and was nominated as Book of the Year in the AusRomToday Reader’s Choice Awards.

-The Wild One – the second book, was a finalist in the Award of Excellence organised by the Colorado Chapter of the Romance Writers of America.
+The Wild One – the second book, is a finalist in the Book Buyers Best contest run by the orange County Chapter of the Romance Writers of America.
+It was also a finalist in the Award of Excellence organised by the Colorado RWA Chapter.
 What a thrill it is to have that recognition.

 For my third visit to my favourite outback town, I decided to spend Christmas at Coorah Creek – with Trish, Adam and Jess and all the familiar faces we have come to know.
 This was a story that made me cry as I wrote it.